Sea of Thieves: Gameplay design

 While the game allows solo play, the game is designed to be a multiplayer game in which players cooperate with each other.
 Chapman added that cooperative gameplay enhances the experience because "it makes sense in the world".
 The game does not feature any character class or specialization to encourage players to adopt different roles.
-The maximum crew size is four as Rare felt that if the group is too large, it does not reflect a sense of "intimate friendship" and players may splinter off and hinder inter-player communication.
+The maximum crew size is four as Rare felt that if the group was too large, it would not reflect a sense of "intimate friendship" and players might splinter off and hinder inter-player communication.
 Neate described the game as a "friendship creation tool" and hoped that the game could become a platform where players can befriend strangers.
-Rare further added that they felt they have the responsibility to create a "positive online social space".
+Rare further added that they felt they had a responsibility to create a "positive online social space".
 Design changes were made to champion the concept of cooperation and friendship.
 For instance, players cannot hurt others in the same crew, and all rewards are shared equally among crew members.
 In one of the game's early prototypes, players in the same crew can betray each other, though the feature was scrapped because the team felt that the experience was "horrible".
 Neate added that the game provided "literally no reason or motivation to do anything other than cooperate".
 Rare incorporated several anti-toxicity measures.
 For instance, players can vote to lock a disruptive player into the brig.